 Placement year (optional)

-After your second year, you can complete an optional work placement year to gain valuable work experience in a design practice or in the wider construction industry.
+After your second or third year, you can complete an optional work placement year to gain valuable work experience in a design practice or in the wider construction industry.
 It will hone your skills and build your knowledge for your final year.

 You can either work for a studio or company or set up and run your own business, either with fellow students or on your own.
 Our Creative Careers team will help and support you no matter what path you choose.